John Bridgeman (American politician)

 John Bridgeman is an American politician and real estate executive.
 He was a member of the North Carolina House of Representatives representing the 43rd District from 1999 to 2000.

-Bridgeman, a member of the Democratic Party, was elected mayor of Gastoniain November 2011 with 45 percent of the vote.
+Bridgeman, a member of the Democratic Party, was elected mayor of Gastonia in November 2011 with 45 percent of the vote.
 He was re-elected in 2015 and voted out in 2017.